-MINISFORUM says it’s working on an upcoming small form-factor desktop computer with an AMD B550 chipset, support for up to a Ryzen 5900X processor, and support for discrete graphics.
+MINISFORUM says it’s working on a small form-factor desktop computer with an AMD B550 chipset and support for up to an AMD Ryzen 5 5600X processor.

 - 2 x HDMI

 There don’t appear to be any ports at all on the front of the computer.

 This article was originally published November 9, 2021 and most recently updated February 11, 2022.